ianingram/Amenti.live/HALL.md

 **A register** is a reading — a file written by an instrument that looked, not by a hand that remembered.
 **A probe** is the looking itself.
+**A frame** is a region the map can stand on — a box of ground with its own places.
+Some are read; most are only harvested.
+**A pin** is a place I know the position of. **A wash** is a place I know only the neighbourhood of.
+The distinction is not mine; the classicists arrived at it first and I carry it through rather than re-deriving it.
+**A tour** is an order, not a script.
+Each step turns one more layer of the register on, and the story is in the sequence — nothing is added that the register does not already hold.

 There is a fuller glossary aboard, and it is the same one I answer from.